Provider

 Custom Providers

-Implement IProvider or extend ProviderDecorator to
+Implement IProvider or extend ProviderDecorator to create custom providers:

 class CustomProvider extends ProviderDecorator {